bakytk/Movie-app/README.md

 1. `/movies (POST)`: `title` is parsed from req.body, and if film not is not already saved, the controllers fetch data from `OMDB` api by title and saves into the global collection stored in `MongoDB`

-The constraint that `basic` plan user cannot save more than 5 films per calendar month was observed
+A constraint is imposed on `basic` plan user to save more than 5 films per calendar month

 ##### Parameters

-Most parameters are self-explanatory and included in `.env` file, it should normally be hidden by default, but for task/code replicability, it's published in repo

-The only specific parameter is `IS_GITHUB_ACTION`: this is a boolean that is `true` if the code is run by `github_workflows`.
-Access to that runtime environment is limited so only `npm test` is run, while `npm start` runs when environment is eg localhost, where one can server functions more thoroughly
+`IS_GITHUB_ACTION` parameter is a boolean that is `true` if the code is run by `github_workflows`

+It was introduced so as to test app when there's eg `push` event into `dev` branch.
+Otherwise, `npm test` command is used as main rather than `npm start`, otherwise app will run indefinitely, consuming runtime limits

 The list of parameters with default values is as follows: